sagemath/trac_to_gh/Issue 4074.md

 # Issue 4074: [with spkg, needs review] the notebook is totally broken in secure mode with the new twisted spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4074

 Original creator: mhansen